 Making these muffins, I was reminded of the retirement homes where elderly folks live symbiotically with younger people, so both groups derive a benefit.
 Instead of the more popular convalescent homes where the aging often pass their days neglected, lonely and/or depressed, the elderly residents in nursing homes-meet-dorms enjoy the companionship of another group that also needs assistance (often financial).
 Here’s one in the Netherlands, and here’s one in Ohio.
 Each group experiences greater fulfillment and happiness!

-Forgive me: My mind apparently correlated these Blueberry-Banana Muffins, where OLD BANANAS, that were once neglected, find a better calling in life!
-I needed a better home for my aged bananas!: So many spotted bananas dwell in my kitchen each summer, when they ripen quickly due to the heat.
-Muffin-based cohabitation with recently picked blueberries and fresh ingredients gives them new life and glory! 🙂
+I needed a better home for my aged bananas.
+Many spotted bananas dwell in my kitchen each summer, when they ripen quickly due to the heat.
+Muffin-based living with recently picked blueberries and fresh ingredients gives them new life and glory!

 My boys like to eat their bananas GREEN, when they’re full of prebiotic goodness, and they’re sticky, starchy.
 The moment brown spots start appearing I better have a plan, because I’m way too frugal to compost brown bananas.
-We freeze them for smoothies, dehydrate them, or now — we make these fabulous muffins!
-So the perfect companionship is created: a whole new home for both fruits!
+We freeze them for smoothies, dehydrate them, or now — we make these muffins!
+The perfect companionship is created: a whole new home for both fruits!